FriendsOfCake/cakephp-csvview/README.md

 #### Automatic view class switching

-You can use the controller content negotiation feature to automatically have the CsvView class switched in as follows.
+You can use the controller's content negotiation feature to automatically have the CsvView class switched in as follows.

 Enable `csv` extension parsing using `$routes->addExtensions(['csv'])` within required scope in your app's `routes.php`.